skip to main content

 Quantum Fiber customer service

-Quantum was too small to land on our annual internet customer satisfaction survey, but sister company CenturyLink had a middling twelfth-place overall finish (out of 19 companies) in this year’s polling.
+Quantum was too small to land on our annual internet customer satisfaction survey, but sister company CenturyLink had a middling overall finish in this year’s polling.

 Quantum Fiber equipment fees